A STORY IN 1 PAGE – Episode 1

 I hope these few tips were helpful and I wish you good search!

-PLACE NAMES
+How to understand PLACE NAMES

 I was inspired for this series of posts by the many requests for help that are posted on Facebook groups, where assistance in understanding handwritten records is asked.